 An Edinburgh Festival Fringe favourite, Iain has performed six sold-out and critically-acclaimed shows, including U OK Hun?
 X in 2017 which sold out the entire Edinburgh Fringe run in advance.
 Following the success of his 2021 nationwide tour, Failing Upwards, which was recorded for his first full length special on Amazon Prime, Iain will be back on the road in 2024 with his brand-new show Relevant.

-A driving force behind the concept of comedy panel show The Dog Ate My Homework (CBBC), Iain has co-written and hosted five series which saw him win 2018’s RTS Scotland’s On Screen Personality and 2017’s Children’s BAFTA Best Presenter Award (2017).
+Iain co-wrote and hosted six series of the comedy panel show The Dog Ate My Homework (CBBC) which saw him win 2018’s RTS Scotland’s On Screen Personality and 2017’s Children’s BAFTA Best Presenter Award (2017).

 As a football fan Iain is a regular commentator on UNICEFs Soccer Aid annual appeal.
 He is also the author of the book Not Ready to Adult Yet which was published through HarperCollins, along with a companion podcast of the same name.